Contents: Removal ⇓ Installation ⇓

 11. Remove the power steering pump and alternator drive belts.

-12. Remove the alternator bracket.
+12. Remove the generator bracket.

 13. Remove the crankshaft sensor and the ignition distributor or ignition coil.

-16. Remove camshafts and pushers.
+16. Remove the camshafts and tappets.

 18. Remove the cylinder head.

-19. Thoroughly clean the inside of the head (see subsection 3.2.10).
+19. Clean the inside of the head thoroughly (see subsection 3.2.10).

 Installation

-1. Thoroughly clean the mating surfaces of the head and cylinder block.
+1. Thoroughly clean the mating surfaces of the cylinder head and block.

 2. Inspect the head and block surfaces for deep scratches and other damage.
 If the surface is not badly damaged, it can be treated with fine sandpaper.